Lirmortoch/Full-Stack-Open-Exercises/part 0/task4.md

     server-->>browser: reload page
     deactivate server

-    Note right of server: Server creates a new note object<br>and pushes it to the notes array,<br>then page will be reloaded
+    Note right of browser: Browser sent new note to the server Note right of server: Server creates a new note object<br>and pushes it to the notes array,<br>then page will be reloaded

     Note over browser,server: Repeat fetching process of the resources